donaldrich80/function-as-a-container/docs/index.md

 ## About

-A library of lightweight docker images which exist to perform a wide-array of simple function (or a group of similar functions).
+A collection of lightweight docker images intended to perform simple, useful functions without dependencies (except docker.)

+!!! note
+Related functions are grouped into single images (when possible.)

 ## Usage

-These images can be used in a variety of ways.

 - [x] CI/CD Executors
 - [x] Installation-free application